isomerpages/moe-bukitviewpri/_bvps-experience/Curriculum/Character and Citizenship Education.md

 </div>
 <p></p>
 <p></p>
-<p>Our Primary 6 students learned to show care to others in the community
+<p>Our Primary 6 students learnt to show care to others in the community
 and spread the message of reducing wastage to protect the environment through their VIA Project, ‘BVPS Heartbeat’.
 They creatively repurposed materials around them into amazing craftworks such as bookmarks, keychains, stickers,